sisl/GitHub-ForceLargeFiles/README.md

 After compression/split, files can be pushed the usual way, using `git push`.

+GitHub has another restriction that it only allows pushing up to 2 GB for one time.
+The new version add a function (git_commit) that it can automatically add and commit files in batch.
+So every commit is under 2 GB.
+Then it can be uploaded by the included `git-batch-push.sh` batch.
+As long as you don't reach GitHub repo's max size limit 100 GB you are fine.

 ## Parallelization
 - Although traversing directories in `src/main.py` is serial, compressing/splitting each file through 7z is parallelized by default.